Number of bits returned by a quantum estimation: Fisher bound

 \section{Fisher bound}

 We now use the Fourier bound above to derive the Fisher one.
-Since the Fisher bound is independent of the quantum encoding, it is valid in a more general setting: consider a general parameter estimation problem that estimates a parameter $\phi$ (with prior density $p$) from a conditional probability density $p(m|\phi)$.
-The following holds:
+Since the Fisher bound is independent of the quantum encoding, it is valid in a more general setting as follows: